cla-cif/movie-DB-2000s/README.md

 - The app is intuitive, the instructions are clear and simple, requiring minimal interaction from the user to achieve the result.
 - The text displayed on the black background of Heroku's CLI is legible and bright.
 The four colours (blue, yellow, red, white) are chosen consistently to differentiate instructions, messages, errors and outputs.
 - Input isn't case-sensitive, but output is consistently presented with the first letter capitalised.
-- The code is iterative so that users can perform multiple searches without restarting the program.
+- The code is iterative so that users can perform multiple searches/actions without restarting the program.
 - From the Heroku app link, the program can be restarted any time by clicking the red "Run Program" button on the Heroku app page.

 ### Future Features